BioTheWolff/Jobwave/docs/Architecture.md

 The authentication microservice is responsible for all user's authentication and token generation and is written using Spring Security.
 The microservice is purposefully detached from the Users MS in order to ensure functionality for connected users if the Authentication MS were to shut down.

-The microservice is the root of trust of the application and stores all connection data required for users to authenticate.
+The microservice stores all connection data required for users to authenticate:
 - for employers, this includes the Employer ID (EID) and the API key.
 - for seasonal workers, this includes the Seasonal Worker ID (WID), the canonical username and the password.